An Oyster card may be the most cost-effective option if you are only visiting for a few days.

-Read our guide to make sure you buy the right ticket for your exploring London.
+Read this guide to make sure you buy the right ticket for your exploring London.

 What are the pros and cons of a Visitor Oyster card vs. a paper Travelcard?

-If you plan to stay in London for a couple of days and make two to four journeys a day, or want to travel to the outskirts of the city, then a Visitor Oyster card may be the cheapest option.
-It is delivered to your home by post before you arrive in London saving you time when you arrive.
+If you plan to stay in London for a couple of days and make two to four journeys a day, or want to travel to the outskirts of the city, then a Visitor Oyster card* may be the cheapest option.
+It is delivered to your home by post before you arrive in London, saving you time when you arrive.
 A Visitor Oyster card costs just £5, compared to a regular Oyster card which is £7.

-There are a range of great value special offers and discounts available to Visitor Oyster card holders at leading London restaurants, shops and entertainment venues, plus discounts on Thames Clippers river buses and the Emirates Air Line cable car.
+There are a range of great value special offers and discounts available to Visitor Oyster card holders at leading London restaurants, shops and entertainment venues, plus discounts on Thames Clippers river buses and the IFS Cloud Cable Car.

-Alternatively, you could get an Oyster card, which looks a lot like a Visitor Oyster card and is used in the same way.
-You pay a £5 refundable deposit to get an Oyster card.
+How to get an Oyster card, which looks a lot like a Visitor Oyster card and is used in the same way, is also straightforward.
+You pay a £7 refundable deposit to get an Oyster card.
 The advantages of an Oyster card are that you can top up your credit online and add an electronic 7 Day Travelcard onto the card.

 You can also get an Oyster card before you arrive in London if you live in the UK.